MenNoWar/HearthStone_revived/README.md

 + some code improvements
 + stones may be attached to horizontal and vertical item stand
 + leaving recipe item empty should no longer produce an error on the console
++ removed falsely assigned "pickable" script from asset which prevented picking up a dropped Hearthstone

 ### 1.0.4
 + changed base item to be Stone, not Yagluth Thing anymore